 Prussia, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name Heidenreich became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.

-Another 171 words (12 lines of text) covering the year 1803 is included under the topic Early Heidenreich History in all our PDF Extended History products and printed products wherever possible.
+Another 171 words (12 lines of text) covering the years 1803, 1638 and 1688 are included under the topic Early Heidenreich History in all our PDF Extended History products and printed products wherever possible.

 Since medieval times, the state of Prussia has played an important part in the history of Germany.
 The state's military powers were historically very strong, and endured until after the Second World War, when the territory was broken up and divided between the Soviet Union, Poland, East Germany and West Germany.
 A spurt of migration followed, with some Prussians going elsewhere in Europe and many others crossing the ocean to North America.
 Most entered the United States through Philadelphia.
 Some remained there, while more moved on to the states of Ohio, Texas, Illinois, California, New York, and Maryland.
 Others traveled to Canada and settled Ontario and the prairie provinces.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Heidenreich or a variant listed above: